-For encrypting file fragments, they use AES-256.
-The key for encrypting file fragments is derived from the user's password by using Password-Based Key Derivation Function (PBKDF2) [14].
+For encrypting file fragments, they use AES-256; the key for encrypting file fragments is derived from the user's password by using Password-Based Key Derivation Function (PBKDF2) [14].
 For erasure coding they use the JigDFS library [15].
-The Android application is able do "progressive streaming" of media files, this means large media files can be streamed in real-time from the file storage providers' data store.
-"Progressive streaming" is an attractive feature in a "resource constrained" device where storage is expensive.
+The Android application is able do "progressive streaming" of media files; this means that large media files can be streamed in real-time from the from the file storage providers' data store; this is an attractive feature in a "resource constrained" device where storage is expensive.

-Yeo et al. propose methods for achieving data de-duplication, file compression based on file type, intelligent pre-fetching and caching of file fragments, and "automatic restoration in exploiting file-versioning".
-These features were not implemented in the prototype Android application.

-It becomes apparent that Yeo et al. work is of immense importance when the research done by Yang et al. is taken into consideration, which found that 59% of the users who use "cloud storage service" access the service through a smart phone and 42.2% users access it for audio/video [16].
+Yeo et al. propose methods for achieving data de-duplication; file compression based on file type; intelligent pre-fetching and caching of file fragments and "automatic restoration in exploiting file-versioning".
+These features were not implemented in the prototype Android application and there is possibility of Yeo et al. implementing these features in the future.
+It becomes apparent that Yeo et al. work is of immense importance.
+This is particularly true when we taking into consideration the research done by Yang et al., which found that 59% of the users who use "cloud storage service" access the service through a smart phone and 42.2% users access it for audio/video [16].
 The research by Yang et al. suggests a trend of users' preference for small hand-held computers over laptops and desktops.